nonofce/mlbteams/README.md

-# mlbteams
+# MLB Teams & Players

-This app will show information about MLB teams for a given season.
-You will be able to get information about the team roster in a season, as well as about the players.
+This app allows you to get information about MLB teams in season.
+You will be able to get information about the team roster, as well as the players.

+## Built with

+* MVVM
+* Coroutines
+* Data Binding
+* Room
+* Retrofit
+* Clean architecture